DailyDreaming/test/wdl.rst

 Setting Options directly with the Toil Script
 ---------------------------------------------

-It's good to remember that CLI options can be overridden in the Toil script itself.
+It's good to remember that commandline options can be overridden in the Toil script itself.
 For example, :func:`toil.job.Job.Runner.getDefaultOptions`:: can be used to run toil with all default options, and in this example, it will override commandline args to run the default options and always run with the "./toilWorkflow" directory specified as the jobstore.